 - Yang grew a fantastic one in the 17-year gap between Final Fantasy IV and Final Fantasy IV The After Years.

 - Henry Hatsworth, the Quintessential British Gentleman from the puzzle/platformer hybrid for the DS.

 - Golden Sun fans had mixed reactions to Garet's new 'stache in Dark Dawn, but there's little denying his badassery, since he was previously a player character who helped save the world and all.

-- Draven from League Of Legends has an impressively ridiculous Fu Manchu mustache.
+- Draven has an impressively ridiculous Fu Manchu moustache.

 - In Heroes of Might and Magic II, both Archibald and Roland Ironfist rocks fine-looking moustaches and are both fine examples of Royals Who Actually Do Something.
 Roland gets a beard in later games, while Archibald keeps his moustache (it gets slightly less bushy, just).